nemesisdb/nemesisdb/docs/docs/home/install/package.md

 ./nemesisdb --config=default.json
 ```

-This starts the server in key-value mode with sessions disabled and the WebSocket API listening on `127.0.0.1:1987`.
+This starts the server in key-value mode with sessions and data persistance disabled and the WebSocket API listening on `127.0.0.1:1987`.